 While 2020 was a year to forget for the motor industry, there was one positive, the electric vehicle market.
 It seems that more and more motorists are starting to make the switch with a staggering 184% increase in pure-electric registrations in September 2020 compared to the year before, taking the total on the roads to 164,100.

 Reasons for EV Popularity

 The rise in electric car sales can be attributed to a number of different factors and it is expected that figures will only increase over time.
+Looking at the year to year electric vehicle sales statistics, it’s pretty evident this is a trend that will only continue as EVs take over gasoline vehicles.
 People are becoming increasingly eco-conscious with so much media attention on environmental damage, plus there are many financial benefits to making the switch so it certainly makes sense for motorists to make the change now.
 Additionally, the ban on the sale of petrol and diesel has been brought forward to 2030, with many new bans and fines being introduced in major cities around the UK.

 Another reason why electric car sales have risen sharply in the last year is the rapidly improving infrastructure.
 Where previously range anxiety was an issue, there are more EV charging points than there are petrol stations with 12,400 charging locations and 19,700 charging devices in October 2020.
 When this is combined with the fact that the battery technology has also improved, it means that motorists do not have to worry about range when it comes to driving an EV.